Riccardo Colacito

 He has received several teaching awards, such as the Weatherspoon Award for Excellence in PhD Teaching and the MBA teaching All Star award.

-He serves or has served on the editorial board of several academic journals, including Management Science and the Journal of Financial and Quantitative Analysis.
+He is the Editor of the Review of Assett Pricing Studies and has served on the editorial board of several academic journals, including the Journal of Financial Economics, Management Science and the Journal of Financial and Quantitative Analysis.

-Dr. Colacito has a secondary appointment with the economics department at UNC and is a research associate at the National Bureau of Economic Research (NBER) with the international finance and macroeconomics group.
+Dr. Colacito is a research associate at the National Bureau of Economic Research (NBER) with the international finance and macroeconomics group.

 He received his PhD in economics from New York University.
 He grew up in Italy, where he received bachelor’s and master’s degrees in economics from Bocconi University, Milan.